SEAN: The end of the month, and it’s time for lots and lots of stuff. What have we got?

 Ghost Ship has three titles, one a debut.
 Saki the Succubus Hungers Tonight (Saki-chan wa Konya mo Peko Peko) runs in Houbunsha’s Weekly Manga Times, and features a young and innocent succubus who is trying to get… male bodily fluids from a guy without doing anything really dirty.
 It’s sort of cute in a “not quite porn” way.

-MELINDA: This is… not what I’m looking for in manga.
+MJ: This is… not what I’m looking for in manga.
 Or really anything at all.
 I kind of regret reading this description.

 SEAN: They’ve also got Yokai Girls 9 and Yuuna and the Haunted Hot Springs 8.